OMNY

-OMNY (/ˈQmni/ OM-nee, short for One Metro New York) is a contactless fare payment system, currently being implemented for use on public transit in the New York metropolitan area.
-OMNY can currently be used to pay fares at all New York City Subway and Staten Island Railway stations, on all MTA buses, AirTrain JFK, Metro North's Hudson Rail Link, and on the Roosevelt Island Tram; when completely rolled out, it will also replace the MetroCard on Bee-Line buses, and NICE buses.
-OMNY will also expand beyond the current scope of the MetroCard to include the Long Island Rail Road and Metro-North Railroad.
+OMNY (/ˈQmni/ OM-nee, short for One Metro New York) is a contactless fare-payment system that has been implemented for use on public transit in the New York metropolitan area.
+OMNY can be used to pay fares at all New York City Subway and Staten Island Railway stations, on all MTA buses, AirTrain JFK, Metro North's Hudson Rail Link, the Roosevelt Island Tram, Bee-Line buses, and NICE buses.
+There have been plans to expand OMNY to include the Long Island Rail Road and Metro-North Railroad.

-The MetroCard, a magnetic stripe card, was first introduced in 1993 and was used to pay fares on MTA subways and buses, as well as on other networks such as the PATH train.
-In 2000, the Port Authority of New York and New Jersey sponsored a feasibility study for a contactless regional fare card, which was conducted by the Volpe National Transportation Systems Center of the U.S. Department of Transportation.
-In 2001, the Port Authority Board of Commissioners approved a new fare system for the Port Authority Trans Hudson, which was seen as a first step towards an integrated regional fare payment system.
+OMNY replaced the MetroCard, a magnetic stripe card.
 Two limited contactless-payment trials were conducted around the New York City area in 2006 and in 2010.
 However, formal planning for a full replacement of the MetroCard did not start until 2016.
 The OMNY system is designed by Cubic Transportation Systems, using technology licensed from Transport for London's Oyster card.
 The system accepts payments through contactless bank cards and mobile payments as well as physical OMNY cards.
-OMNY began its public rollout in May 2019, with the first readers installed at select subway stations and on buses in Staten Island.
-The Staten Island Railway received OMNY readers in December 2019, and rollout on the New York City Subway and on MTA buses was completed on December 31, 2020.
+OMNY began its public rollout in May 2019; the Staten Island Railway received OMNY readers in December 2019, and rollout on the New York City Subway and on MTA buses was completed on December 31, 2020.

 The MTA began offering OMNY contactless cards on October 1, 2021, and introduced fare capping on February 28, 2022.
 Reduced-fare customers were allowed to use OMNY starting in June 2022 using their own debit or credit cards which must be registered with OMNY.
 Reduced Fare OMNY cards were expected to be issued in late 2023, but were not rolled out until December 2024.
 Another form of Reduced Fare OMNY cards, given to low income residents through the Fair Fares program, became available in February 2025.
 Full deployment to other New York City-area transit systems had been expected by 2023 but has been delayed.
-The phasing out of the MetroCard—originally expected in 2023—has been delayed indefinitely, but sales and distribution of the MetroCard will end in December 2025.
+The phasing out of the MetroCard—originally expected in 2023—has been delayed indefinitely, but sales and distribution of the MetroCard ended on December 31, 2025.